Study Abroad Blog

 Blogs

-SAT Exam Eligibility for Indian Students: Complete Guide
+SAT Eligibility Criteria for Indian Students 2026: Complete Guide

 July 11, 2025

-SAT Exam Eligibility for Indian Students: Complete Guide
+SAT Eligibility Criteria for Indian Students 2026: Complete Guide

 Indian students taking the SAT face minimal formal barriers, as the College Board maintains an open eligibility policy for international test-takers.
 With over 2 lakh Indian students applying to US universities annually, understanding SAT eligibility criteria has become crucial for academic success abroad.